Specialist Degree in School Psychology

 - Dr. Elizabeth McKenney received the Extra Effort Award from Edwardsville School District 7 in 2014 and in 2013 received the Early Career Scholarship from the Trainers of School Psychologists.

-Due to a national shortage of school psychologists, job prospects are excellent for students who complete the school specialist degree.
+Due to a national shortage of school psychologists, job prospects are for students who complete the school specialist degree are outstanding.

 How to Apply